vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 Note: If you are running a Vega validator node it is recommended that you do not connect the data node to this node, but to a separate non-validator Vega node.

 The database used by the data node is a PostgreSQL database with the Timescale extension installed.
-The database can be a dedicated database server, a docker container, or an embedded version of PostgreSql with Timescale installed that is provided by Vega.
+The database can be a dedicated database server, a docker container, or an embedded version of PostgreSQL with Timescale installed that is provided by Vega.

 :::note Operating system
 The following instructions assume you are installing on a Ubuntu Linux machine as explained in the [server setup guide](setup-server#os-and-software).